 Political and diplomatic ties

-In 1402 the great ancestor of the Uzbeks Amir Temur and his son Miranshah wrote letters to the King Henry IV of England offering to establish friendship relations between our nations and develop trade affairs.
-Thus, Amir Temur had sent as his envoy to English and French courts a Christian Archbishop John from Sultaniya (modern Iran).
+In 1402 the great ancestor of the Uzbeks Amir Temur and his son Miranshah wrote letters to the King Henry IV of England offering to establish friendship relations between the nations and develop trade affairs.
+Thus, Amir Temur had sent Christian Archbishop John from Sultaniya (modern Iran) as his envoy to English and French courts.
 After a while, Henry IV sent his reply messages and expressed readiness for cooperation with Empire of Temurids.
-It is possible to consider this correspondence as one of the first facts of official diplomatic communications between our two nations, though it is known that the trade relations were developed very long before - owing to the Great Silk Road.
+It is possible to consider this correspondence as one of the first facts of official diplomatic communications between the two nations, though it is known that the trade relations were developed very long before - owing to the Great Silk Road.

 The United Kingdom of Great Britain and Northern Ireland recognized State Independence of the Republic of Uzbekistan on 31st December 1991.
 Diplomatic relations were established on 18th February 1992.